 - Written documents (estates, memoirs, reports, biographies, trial documents)

 - Newspaper clippings

-Following prior registration, the archive of the Dachau Memorial Site is open for the public from Tuesday to Friday between 9 am and 5 pm.
+The archive is open from Tuesday to Friday from 9 am till 5 pm.

 Person and Thematic Search

 The names and imprisonment details of prisoners in the Dachau concentration camp were registered in various documents and have in part survived.
 A digital prisoner register contains the imprisonment details of over 90 percent of the more than 200,000 prisoners.
 However, the SS destroyed the prisoner files kept in the protective custody camp shortly before liberation.
 The photos of the police records department have also not survived.
 We also offer search inquiries for the Soviet prisoners of war murdered at the Hebertshausen shooting range.

 The archive’s staff will answer your inquiries concerning all the thematic areas related to the Dachau concentration camp and Memorial Site.
 Inquiries with respect to other themes may also be submitted, for example the camp SS, the Dachau internment camp (1945-1948), and the Dachau East refugee camp (1948-1965).